 General Ne Win, Chairman of the Revolutionary Council: 12 – 19 February 1965

-Note by Derek Tonkin: The Ambassador appears to be saying that the
+Note by Derek Tonkin: I initially thought that the Ambassador was saying that the

 status of the entire Muslim population in Arakan was in dispute (“ungeklärt”)